MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/Overview/overview.md

  - DashDB runs the query and returns the result back to the DashDB Adapter (DashDB)

 # Foundation Features
   - User Authentication: Login/Logout of the app & user identity.
-More details in the [Security Lab][MFP-Security-Implement-Login](/Lab/Contents/MFP-Security-Implement-Login/Readme.md)
+More details in the [MFP-Security-Implement-Login](/Lab/Contents/MFP-Security-Implement-Login/Readme.md)
   - Adapter mashup so you can easily change the backend source of your data.
 More details in the [MFP Customer Adapter](/Lab/Contents/MFP-Customer-Adapter/Readme.md)
   - Easily update your API parameters.
 More details in the